laroche/private-geldanlage/optionen.md

    - For an effective hedge you should have puts about 20% below current market level or more than delta 2 with options.
 - Sweet Bobby hat den BSH hier erklärt: [How to trade the Black Swan Hedge](https://www.youtube.com/watch?v=A5Tm_GBJauk)
-   - Strikes - sell three short puts approximately $3.
+   - Strikes - sell three short puts at approximately $3.
 Buy 5 long puts 50 points below the shorts. (/ES)
    - Days To Expiration (DTE) - begin the entire campaign by purchasing 4 BSH tranches outright at approximately 120 DTE, ideally on a day when the market is up.
      Subsequent tranches must be equal or greater than 60 DTE.